RM1213-ARM/LAB2-Trading-Lab/network/network-design.md

 A dedicated Router VM connects all isolated network segments.

-- Each subnet uses the Router VM as its default gateway
+- Each subnet uses the Router  as its default gateway
-- The router has one network interface per subnet
+- The Router has one network interface per subnet
 - IP forwarding is enabled to allow inter-network communication

 All traffic between system layers flows through the router:

-- Web Server → API Server traffic is routed via the Router VM
+- Web Server → API Server traffic is routed via the Router
-- API Server → Database traffic is routed via the Router VM
+- API Server → Database traffic is routed via the Router

 This design centralises control and enables future firewall enforcement.